-Information about the client is communicated to Stephens and to the Sub-Advisors on the initial opening of the advisory account and from time to time, thereafter.
+Information about the client is communicated to Stephens and to a Non-Model fixed income Sub-Advisor on the initial opening of the advisory account and from time to time, thereafter.
 An Agreement and Advisory Contract must be completed by each client and maintained by Stephens.
 The Agreement contains account name and address, investment objective and specific financial information.
 Client information may be updated from time to time upon notification from the client of any material changes and noted within the client file.

-Generally, outside managers in the UMA Program either provide Pershing with their model portfolio or direct their trading to Pershing for execution.
-In both of these situations, Pershing executes these trades at no additional charge to the clients because execution charges are included in the "wrap fee" the client pays Stephens.
-However, to achieve best execution and for other reasons, outside managers have the ability to trade away from Pershing.
-When outside managers trade away from Pershing, clients will incur additional for fixed income securities.
+Generally, Sub-Advisors in the UMA Program either provide Pershing with their model portfolio or direct their trading to Pershing for execution.
+In both of these situations, Pershing executes these trades at no additional charge to the clients because execution charges are included in the wrap fee the client pays Stephens.
+However, to achieve best execution and for other reasons, Non-Model Sub-Advisors have the ability to trade away from Pershing.
+When Non-Model Sub-Advisors trade away from Pershing, clients will incur additional costs for fixed income securities.
 The additional fees are per bond or on a per transaction basis which are embedded in the net price you receive.
-The number of managers in the UMA Program that direct trades to other broker-dealers can change as managers are added or removed from the program.
+The number of Non-Model Sub-Advisors in the UMA Program that direct trades to other broker-dealers can change as Non-Model Sub-Advisors are added or removed from the program.